grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 return reservationQuery.Make();
 ```

 Note that in this case, there is nothing like "result in progress", but on the other hand, we need to generate the id for the command, since the query must use the same id.
-This approach might be attractive if you don't mind that the `reservationQuery` might go through database or external service again and if a potential destination for data allows both commands and queries on its interface (it's not always a given).
+This approach might be attractive provided

+1. You don't mind that the `reservationQuery` might go through database or external service again
+1. A potential destination for data allows both commands and queries on its interface (it's not always a given).

 There are more options, but I'd like to stop here as this is not the main concern of this book.